Parks Enforcement Patrol

 Within PEP, there are specialized units that enhance our overall mission to Preserve and Protect:

-- Parks Security Service: A security training experience within PEP for future employment at the private sector level.
+- Parks Security Service: A security-trained unit within PEP that provides participants with experience needed for future employment in the private sector.

-- Mounted PEP: A specialized unit of trained equestrians, horse care, and stable management along with the enforcement of rules and regulations.
-Officers patrol New York City parks on horseback and provide a visible presence to deter crime;
+- Mounted PEP: A specialized unit of PEP officers who are equestrians trained in equine care, stable management, and Parks‘ rules and regulations.
+Mounted officers patrol New York City parks on horseback and provide a visible presence to deter crime.

 - Honor Guard: A ceremonial detail of officers and sergeants for participating in special events, such as parades, mayoral events, inaugurations, and dignitary details, such as funerals.